malikc-ctg/NFG-APP-V3/DEPLOY_EMAIL_FUNCTION.md

 - Verify with `supabase secrets list`

 ### "Email not sending"
-- Check your ZeptoMail dashboard for errors
+- Check your Resend dashboard for errors
-- Verify your API key is correct
+- Verify your API key is correct (starts with `re_`)
-- Make sure your "from" email is verified in ZeptoMail
+- Make sure your "from" email domain is verified in Resend
+- Check Resend dashboard → Logs for delivery status

 ### "Email goes to spam"
+- Verify your domain in Resend (add DNS records)
-- Configure SPF and DKIM records in ZeptoMail
+- Resend automatically configures SPF and DKIM for verified domains
-- Add your domain to ZeptoMail's verified domains
-- Use a custom domain (not @gmail.com)
+- Use a custom domain (not @gmail.com or @resend.dev)
+- Make sure your domain is fully verified in Resend

 ## Alternative: Deploy via Supabase Dashboard